aurelia/aurelia.github.io-old/_harp/docs.md

 router.configure(config => {
   config.mapUnknownRoutes(instruction => {
     //check instruction.fragment
-    //set instruction.moduleId
+    //set instruction.config.moduleId
   });
 });
 ```

-All you have to do is set the `moduleId` property and you are good to go.
+All you have to do is set the `config.moduleId` property and you are good to go.
 You can also return a promise from `mapUnknownRoutes` in order to asynchronously determine the destination.

 >**Note:** Though not necessarily related to conventional routing, you may sometimes have a need to asynchronously configure your router.
 For example, you may need to call a web service to get user permissions before setting up routes.
 To do this, implement a callback on your router's view-model named `configureRouter`.
 In this callback you can configure your router and optionally return a Promise if necessary.